adaptive-machine-learning/CapyMOA/docs/installation.rst

 Install CapyMOA
 ---------------
-Within the activated environment, you can install CapyMOA with pip:
+To install CapyMOA, you can use pip:

 .. code-block:: sh